HLR/DomiKnowS/docs/developer/QUERY.md

         [0.08, 1.10, ..., 0.01]])  # shape = (5,100)
 ```

 Here `DummySensor02` returns a list of 5 `str`s.
-Each of them will be associated with a corresponding word datanode in `'text'` attribute.
+Each of them will be associated with a corresponding word dataNode in `'text'` attribute.
 `DummySensor03`, similarly, returns a tensor of whose first dimension if 5.
-Each raw of the 100-dim vector will be associated with a word datanode in `emb` attribute.
+Each raw of the 100-dim vector will be associated with a word dataNode in `emb` attribute.
-For instance, the second datanode of word have `'text'` attribute as string `'work'` and `'emb'` attribute as tensor `tensor([0.05, -0.94, ..., 2.72])`.
+For instance, the second dataNode of word have `'text'` attribute as string `'work'` and `'emb'` attribute as tensor `tensor([0.05, -0.94, ..., 2.72])`.

 #### DataNode(s) for concept

-If the *<conceptOrRelationName>* part of the *key* is a *concept* from the  [knowledge graph](KNOWLEDGE.md) then the **DataNodeBuilder** analyses the *value* and determines how many elements of the type specified by the third part of the *key* will be created or updated by this *value*.
+If the *<conceptOrRelationName>* part of the *key* is a *concept* from the  [knowledge graph](KNOWLEDGE.md) then the **DataNodeBuilder** analysis the *value* and determines how many elements of the type specified by the third part of the *key* will be created or updated by this *value*.
 The *value* is assumed to provide **single element** (contribute to single DataNode) if the value is:
 - not Tensor or List, e.g. string,
 - Tensor but of the dimension equals 0,